Winning Content Marketing with Psychology – Persuasion Principles

 The world is a two-way street – it functions on the principle of give and take.
 If you give someone something, they will most likely want to return the favor.
 And that behavioral trait is what you want to tap into with content.

-Reciprocity is used VERY common in marketing.
+Reciprocity is used VERY commonly in marketing.
 A business offers something for free.
 Because the business was nice to the consumer, they feel positive about it and will likely buy something, refer them to friends and family, and eventually become a loyal returning customer.

 That makes perfect sense, right?